nickeblewis/nicklewis-blog/src/posts/2021-04-01-emsworth-boat.md

     "The two Maltese Fishermen"
 %}

 At last we were able to head to our nearest stretch of coast this evening and with the fading evening light, I had just enough time to take one photo!
 However I was very pleased with this result.
-In terms of editing workflow, I took the following steps:
+In terms of editing workflow, I took the following steps;

 - Imported the image from my Sony A7R3 straignt onto my iPad using the USB-C dongle
 - Stored straight to the Photos app and therefore iCloud